josephcslater/vitae/readme.rst

 Release notes:
 --------------

+1.1.2: Unify name of ``bibtex_types`` and ``entrytypes``.
+Will issue a warning
+       if you incorrectly use ``entrytypes``, but will still work.

 1.1.1: Included test bib file that can easily be accessed from notebook.
-       Corrected incorrect help in makemycv
+       Corrected incorrect help in ``makemycv``
        Minor non-functional corrections.

 1.1.0: Numerous minor fixes: